Aswinrsr97/DATA-ANALYST-CLAIMS-DASHBOARD/README.md

 # DATA-ANALYST-CLAIMS-DASHBOARD
-This Excel-based dashboard is designed to identify the claim status from end to end
+This interactive Excel dashboard offers a consolidated view of insurance claim performance, built to support claim analysts and operations teams in tracking settlement metrics, analyzing trends, and identifying bottlenecks in the claims process.